 The evidence submitted established prima facie evidence that the will was properly executed and in statutory compliance.

-Based on the evidence provided, the court finds that the objectant failed to raise an issue of fact whether the requirements of EPTL 3-2-1 have been satisfied.
+To rebut the petitioner’s evidence, the objectant relies primarily on the fact that during their 1404 examinations the witnesses could not specifically recall certain aspects of the execution ceremony.
+However, the law does not require this.
+Based on the evidence provided, the court concluded that the objectant failed to raise an issue of fact whether the requirements of EPTL § 3-2-1 have been satisfied.

 The petitioner must also show that the decedent had testamentary capacity at the time that she executed the will.
 “Testamentary capacity” means that the decedent understood what it means to execute a will; was aware of the nature and extent of her estate; and knew who her heirs were.
 By submitting the self-proving will that states that the testator is of sound mind and memory, coupled with the 1404 transcripts of the attorney draftsman in which he testified that the decedent was “clear-minded,” the petitioner met her burden of presenting prima facie evidence that the decedent had testamentary capacity at the time that she executed the will.
 While the objectant provided an affidavit of a family member who stated that the decedent’s mental state had steadily declined after the death of her husband, the objectant did not offer any information related to the witness’ credentials or evidence that the witness was around the decedent at the time that she executed her will.

 The court concluded that the petitioner submitted sufficient evidence that the will was duly executed in conformity with the legal requirements, that at the time of its execution the decedent had testamentary capacity, and that she was not under duress.
 Accordingly, the court granted the petitioner’s summary judgment motion and admitted the will to probate.